 Tweet Kimball, an avid equestrian, purchased the land in 1954, and her vision was to utilize it to broaden Colorado’s cultural life with activities that dealt with education, conservation, entertainment, the arts, and wildlife.
 Nowadays, Cherokee Ranch & Castle hosts some of the most elegant and distinctive weddings in Colorado.
 However, they only have a limited number of Wedding dates available throughout the year so get in touch with them as soon as possible!

 The Guggenheim Estate at Sands Point Preserve, New York

 As soon as you drive through the gates of Sand Point preserve, you’ll be transported to a time of ‘Gould’ Coast glamour.
 Stretching across 216 acres, guests are offered the option of enjoying a Celtic castle, a roaring 1920s mansion, pristinely manicured gardens, and the Great Lawn, making every sort of event and personal preference possible here.

 As for some history of this estate, financier Howard Gould, the son of a railroad robber baron Jay Gould, created this estate through purchasing undeveloped land between 1900 and 1901.
 Thus, Castle Gould came to be birthed in 1902, drawing massive inspiration from Ireland’s Kilkenny Castle, and was built to please his wife, actress Katherine Clemmons.
 However, she was not pleased with this castle, so he built a second mansion across the property, a structure that embodies Tudor-style architecture.
 This mansion, known as Hempstead House, was far more intimate in nature, spanned 50,000 square feet, and had a 60-foot-tall entry foyer.
 Ultimately they ended up getting a divorce, but the estate was still stunning.

 Where is your favorite castle?
-Did you know there was castles in North America?
+Did you know there were castles in North America?